 Saturday of the Eighth Week of Ordinary Time; Optional Memorial of St. Paul VI, Pope

 » Enjoy our Liturgical Seasons series of e-books!

 St. Paul VI was canonized and added to the liturgical calendar on January 25, 2019, the Feast of the Conversion of St. Paul.
 Giovanni Battista Montini was born on September 26, 1897, in a village near Brescia Concesio.
 On May 29, 1920, he was named Archbishop of Milan.
 He became Pope on June 21, 1963.
 He presided over the completion of the Second Vatican Council.
 He died On August 6, 1978.

-Also, today is the feast of St. Ursula Ledóchowska (1865-1939), an Austrian-born religious leader.
-She became a Roman Catholic nun and founded the Congregation of the Ursulines of the Agonizing Heart of Jesus.
+The Roman Martyrology commemorates St. Ursula Ledóchowska (1865-1939), an Austrian-born religious leader.
+She became a Roman Catholic nun and founded the Congregation of the Ursulines of the Agonizing Heart of Jesus (the Gray Ursulines).
 She is a prominent member of the Ledóchowski family.